TenKdoToLami/UpNext/ARCHITECTURE.md

 -   **Clean**: Removes build artifacts and temporary files.

 ### Data Persistence
-Data is stored locally in `data/database.json`, making the application portable and easy to back up.
+Data is stored locally in `data/library.db`, using SQLite for reliability while remaining portable.
 Images are stored in `data/images/`.

 ### Build System
 The build process is fully automated via `scripts/build.py`: